Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Canonical models

 We use the symbol ``$\sim$'' here to indicate an asymptotic equality.
-Inserting equation \eqref{eq: CG FF adiabaic limit} into Eq.~(\ref{eq:epsilon-eta-delta}), using the relation given in Eq.~\eqref{eq:CGdtheta}, and choosing the boundary condition $\dth(\tf)=\pi$, gives
+Inserting equation \eqref{eq: CG FF adiabaic limit} into the expression for the transfer error in terms of the noise overlap [Eq.~(\ref{eq:epsilon-eta-delta})], using the relation given in Eq.~\eqref{eq:CGdtheta}, and choosing the boundary condition $\dth(\tf)=\pi$, gives

 For explicit numerical and analytical evaluation of the state-transfer error shown in Fig.~\ref{fig: constant gap model error}, we consider $S_{zz}(\omega)=S_{\omega_0=0}(\omega)$, with $S_0(\omega)$ given by Eq.~\eqref{eq: OU Szz noise spectrum} (a Lorentzian spectrum centered at zero frequency).
-For the illustration shown in Fig.~\ref{fig: filter function illustration}, we consider $S_{zz}(\omega)=S_{\omega_0}(\omega)$, describing a pair of Lorentzians centered at frequencies $\omega=\pm\omega_0$.
 In the diabatic limit [$\delta\to\infty$ at fixed $\dth(\tf)$], we find the leading behavior of the filter function:

-We can then approximate the conversion error due to noise, Eq.~(\ref{eq:epsilon-eta-delta}), by its asymptotic form:
+Provided the noise spectral density has a finite integrated weight, the conversion error due to the noise, Eq.~(\ref{eq:epsilon-eta-delta}), can be approximated by the leading behavior for $\delta\to\infty$ (equivalently, $\tf\to 0$) after substituting Eq.~\eqref{eq:F_small_tf}: